corecoding/Vitals/README.md

 Manual installation
 -------------------

+This is the recommended method for installation as you always get the latest version.
-If you prefer a manual installation you can install this extension for your user by executing:
+You can install this extension for your user by executing:

     cd ~/.local/share/gnome-shell/extensions
     git clone https://github.com/xtranophilist/gnome-shell-extension-cpu-temperature.git temperature@xtranophilist

-or system wide by excuting (this requires root permissions):
+or system wide by executing (this requires root permissions):

     cd /usr/share/gnome-shell/extensions/
     git clone https://github.com/xtranophilist/gnome-shell-extension-cpu-temperature.git temperature@xtranophilist